What is Pythagoras’ Theorem?

-The theorem states that the square of a hypotenuse (this is the side opposite of the right angle) is equal to the sum of the squares of the other two sides.
-In other words, if the triangle had a right angle and you made a square on each of the three sides, then the biggest square had the exact same area as the other two squares put together.
+We’re glad you asked!
+Pythagoras’ Theorem, also called the Pythagorean Theorem, is a geometry formula discovered by the ancient Greek mathematician Pythagoras sometime between 569 – 475 BC.
+The theorem states that the square of the hypotenuse of a right triangle is equal to the sum of the squares of the other two sides.
+In other words, if a triangle has a right angle (90°), and you make a square on each of the three sides, then the biggest square has the exact same area as the other two squares combined.

-This is typically written as a short-form equation that relates the lengths of sides a, b, and c together.
-This equation would appear as so:
+The formula is typically written as a short-form equation that relates the lengths of sides a, b, and c together.

 Uses for Pythagorean Theorem today

 Today, various industries use Pythagoras’ Theorem, including surveying, 2D navigation, architecture, and of course, rigging and construction.
 In rigging, the most common use for Pythagoras’ Theorem is determining a sling length based on distance, available headroom, or available gear.

 Using the formula to determine sling length or headroom typically applies to applications using spreader beams.
 However, you may also use the formula to help assess rigging options when a load’s center of gravity (CG) is known, but there’s a finite amount of space above.

 To see Pythagoras’ Theorem in action, calculating headroom for a typical crane lift utilizing spreader beams, check out How Much Headroom Do I Need (Part 2).